Engineering-Research-and-Development/fiware-orion-pyspark-connector/README.md

 -   **`Primers (OPTIONAL)`**: Python 3.8 pyspark streaming to implement in an own pyspark job to obtain a stream of NGSI Event objects

-### Replyer Side
+### Replier Side

-The orion-pyspark replyer is currently a set of tools composed by:
+The orion-pyspark replier is currently a set of tools composed by:
-- **`JSON Blueprinter`**: Python 3.8 little program to write a JSON Skeleton for the Replyer
+- **`JSON Blueprinter`**: Python 3.8 little program to write a JSON Skeleton for the Replier
-- **`Replyer Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a JSON (based on the blueprint generated in with the previous tool) and sends it with a API request.
+- **`Replier Lib`**: Python 3.8 library to import and use in a custom spark job that converts a stream of processed data into a JSON (based on the blueprint generated in with the previous tool) and sends it with a API request.

 ## Requirements and installation